Incipient and well-developed entropy plateaus in spin-S Kitaev models: Discussion of the numerical results and conclusions

 To understand the entropy plateaus we turn to the semiclassical limit.
 In the large-S limit, any anisotropy $J_y<1$ causes the ground state to become collinear.
 Each spin must pair with its neighbor that couples the $z$ component of the spins and all spins must point along the $z$ axis to obtain the lowest energy.
 There are $2$ ground states for each paired dimer of spins and the total number of ground states is equal to $2^{N/2}$ for an N-site system.
 The gap to these states scales as $JS$.
 This naturally explains the entropy plateaus at $\frac{1}{2}\ln{2}$.
-The weak transverse couplings must ultimately lead to a further lifting of the degeneracy in this subspace and for large S this must occur at exponentially small values of the temperature, which is beyond the reach of the present study.
+The weak transverse couplings must ultimately lead to a further lifting of the degeneracy in this subspace and for large S this must occur at very low temperature and would require much larger system sizes to be valid in the thermodynamic limit, which is beyond the reach of the present study.